Machine-learning-2021-KM007-LPU/int-247-km007-ca-2-santosh199518/README.md

 # int-247-km007-ca-2-santosh199518
-A project on Image Classification where we can classify the image into different classes based upon data given in it.
+A project on Image Classification where we can classify the image into different classes based upon different attributes present on given dataset.

 ### It consists of three files:
 - Segmentation_train.csv: The file containing the training data for classification.